Urban Teachers provides the following:

 All Urban Teachers participants are responsible for their tuition, cost of living expenses, materials, and technology – all of which can be covered with the assistance of federal or private student loan or funds.

 These estimated categories and expenses include, but may not be limited to:

 - Fingerprinting/Background Check: typically ranges from $52.75 (Balt.) to $70 (DC)

 - TB Test: $40-50 in DC; free option available in Baltimore at a specific site (Site Team will notify participants of location)

-- Praxis® II fees: approximately $150 per test (at least three tests are required, two in subject area and one in Special Education for a total of approximately $450)
+- Praxis® II fees: approximately $150 (at least three tests are required, two in subject area and one in Special Education)

 - Graduation Application Fee (the Johns Hopkins School of Education), regardless of plans to attend or not attend commencement ceremonies: approximately $175